 Jean-Marie Zeitouni is recognized as one of the brightest young conductors of his generation for his eloquent yet fiery style, in repertoires ranging from baroque to contemporary.
 He studied at the Conservatoire de musique de Montréal, most notably under Maestro Raffi Armenian, and graduated in conducting, percussion, and composition.
-In addition to his duties as artistic director of the Orchestre de chambre I Musici de Montréal, Mr. Zeitouni is music director of the Colorado Music Festival.
+In addition to his duties as artistic director of the Orchestre de chambre I Musici de Montréal, Mr. Zeitouni is principal guest conductor of the Colorado Music Festival.

-Among the many Canadian symphony orchestras Jean-Marie Zeitouni has conducted are those of Montréal, Toronto, Québec City, Edmonton, Calgary, Vancouver, Winnipeg, Halifax, Victoria, Kitchener-Waterloo, and London, not to mention the National Arts Centre Orchestra, Arion Baroque Orchestra and Club musical de Québec.
-No stranger to the international stage, Mr. Zeitouni has conducted the symphony orchestras of Houston, Oregon, Monterey, San Antonio, Omaha, Honolulu, Huntsville, and Cincinnati, in addition to the Handel and Haydn Society of Boston, Seattle Symphony Orchestra, Phoenix Symphony Orchestra, Philharmonique de Marseille, Xalapa Symphony Orchestra, National Symphony of Mexico, Hong Kong Philharmonic, Arco Ensemble, and Detroit Symphony.
+Among the many Canadian symphony orchestras Jean-Marie Zeitouni has conducted are those of Montréal, Toronto, Québec City, Edmonton, Calgary, Vancouver, Winnipeg, Halifax, Victoria, Kitchener-Waterloo and London, as well as the National Arts Centre Orchestra, Arion Baroque Orchestra and Club musical de Québec.
+No stranger to the international stage, Mr. Zeitouni has conducted the symphony orchestras of Houston, Oregon, Monterey, San Antonio, Omaha, Honolulu, Huntsville and Cincinnati, in addition to the Handel and Haydn Society of Boston, Seattle Symphony Orchestra, Phoenix Symphony Orchestra, Philharmonique de Marseille, Xalapa Symphony Orchestra, National Symphony of Mexico, Hong Kong Philharmonic, Arco Ensemble and Detroit Symphony.
 He’s also a regular at the Festival international de Lanaudière, Festival international du Domaine Forget, Elora Festival, Parry Sound Festival and New York’s Mostly Mozart Festival.
-You may also have seen him at festivals in Round Top, Texas, and Grant Park, Illinois.
+And he has conducted at Festivlas in Round Top, Texas, and Grant Park, Illinois.